bytemir/e8-assembler/README.md

 # E8 8-Bit CPU Architecture

-The **E8** is a custom 8-bit CPU architecture designed in [Logisim Evolution](https://github.com/logisim-evolution/logisim-evolution), paired with a functional software emulator written in Python.
-Together, they provide a complete platform for exploring low-level computing: from gate-level hardware design through instruction execution, memory access, and real-time RGB video output.
+The **E8** is a custom 8-bit CPU architecture designed in [Logisim Evolution](https://github.com/logisim-evolution/logisim-evolution), paired with a functional software emulator written in C. Together, they provide a complete platform for exploring low-level computing: from gate-level hardware design through instruction execution, memory access, and real-time RGB video output.

 The architecture uses a fixed 32-bit instruction word, a small general-purpose register file, an accumulator for arithmetic, external RAM, and dedicated video registers for drawing to a display.
 Programs can be assembled into binary test files and executed on the emulator to observe register state, memory, and graphical output in action.